 Skip to main content

-Deploy EverShop To Microsoft Azure
+Deploy EverShop to Microsoft Azure

-1. An active Microsoft Azure account.
+1. An active Microsoft Azure account with subscription access

 Step 1: Create a New Azure Web App

-1. Log in to the Azure portal (https://portal.azure.com).
+1. Log in to the Azure portal at https://portal.azure.com.

 Azure Create A Resource

-2. Search for "Web App & Database" and select "Web App & Database" from the results.
+2. Search for "Web App & Database" and select it from the search results.
 Azure Select Web And Database

 Azure Configure Web App